 Unauthorized tasks include but are not limited to the following:

-Bossier Parish Community College Library/Technology Resource Center (TRC) provides connectivity to LOUIS (the Louisiana Library Network) and the Internet.
-All use of the TRC is subject to federal, state, and local law, and BPCC regulations.
-All students using the Technology Resource Center must have a valid BPCC ID.
-An acceptable use policy is posted in the TRC.
+Bossier Parish Community College Library/Learning Commons provides connectivity to LOUIS (the Louisiana Library Network) and the Internet.
+All use of the Learning Commons is subject to federal, state, and local law, and BPCC regulations.
+All students using the Learning Commons must have a valid BPCC ID.
+An acceptable use policy is posted in the Learning Commons.

 Sales/solicitation, promotion, and/or advertising of a commercial nature on campus, whether by non-students or students, is strictly prohibited on the campus.